Losant/losant-docs/docs/workflows/outputs/device-state.md

 For "Individual Fields", the most common method to use and the one shown in the example above, the state payload is broken into multiple fields that can be filled in using individual [string templates](/workflows/accessing-payload-data/#string-templates).
 When a specific device is selected (as in the case above), the attribute names are pre-filled in.
 When the device that the node will send state for is not known, you can fill in the both attribute names as well as the values.

-In the above example, the device state node is setting the state of the device `Electricity Cost`.
+In the above example, the Device State Node is setting the state of the device `Electricity Cost`.
 It will set the `cents` attribute to the value of the field `pricing.price` in the current payload.

 ![Device State Node Time Configuration](/images/workflows/outputs/device-state-node-config-time.png "Device State Node Time Configuration")